2beens/spotilizer/README.md

 # :notes: spotilizer
-Study **golang** through using **Spotify API**.
+Study **golang** through using **Spotify API** and **Redis**.

 A small project which aims to help managing personal Spotify lists and tracks, but mostly to do what I love to do and study **Go** in the process.

-Came to my mind that I could find this useful, because a lot of times it hapens that I screw up my lists (by removing a song from fav songs list), without ability to undo the operation.
-Sadly, Spotify Desktop Client App does not have undo for that operation.
+Came to my mind that I could find this useful, having a history/snapshots of my Spotify Data, because a lot of times it hapens that I screw up my lists (by removing a song from fav songs list), without ability to undo the operation, and also not remembering the name of the removed song.
+Sadly, Spotify Desktop/Browser Client App does not have undo for that operation.
 Also, in the future, it can be made to transfer playlists from other Music Services like Deezer, YouTube, etc.

 ## Install & Run